Why are MNOs still missing out on A2P SMS traffic revenue?

 The very first thing to do in order to identify and categorize traffic correctly is to separate it into national and international traffic.
 That’s where an external partner steps in.

-An international HUB can help to separate the traffic into two inclusions, with different alpha names and additional control through the SMS Firewall.
-Considering the vast difference in monetization rates for global and local SMS traffic, traffic division provides high incremental revenues — that's what gives an MNO the basis to be proactive and make changes on its network.
+An international hub can help to separate the traffic into two categories, with different alpha names and additional control through the SMS Firewall.
+Considering the vast difference in monetization rates for global and local SMS traffic, traffic division provides high incremental revenues — that’s what gives an MNO the basis to be proactive and make changes on its network.

 Make your own rules for traffic identification and separation

-“We use about 15 basic parameters, tried and tested in different regions, that allow us to define the service and the traffic from it as an international.” — Oleksandr Miroshnychenko, Head of A2P division at GMS.
+“We use about 15 basic parameters, tried and tested in different regions, that allow us to define the service and the traffic from it as an international one.” — Oleksandr Miroshnychenko, Head of A2P division at GMS.

 - It is headquartered outside the country